Rules & Regulations

 Organizations are formed and operate independently of any Pine-Richland School District extra-curricular, co-curricular activities, or athletic teams.
 Organizations must apply for and secure recognition by the District before identifying or representing themselves as approved or endorsed affiliates, by submitting the information and materials recited below and receiving Board approval.

 Failure to maintain status, provide any required information outlined in this policy, or comply with any of the restrictions on affiliate group activities may cause the board to revoke the district’s recognition of said group as an affiliated group.
-Submissions under this policy for Organizations associated with athletic teams shall be submitted to the Director of Athletics or his/her designee.
-All other Organizations shall submit required materials to the principal of the building through which the activity is organized or his/her designee.
+Submissions under this policy for organizations associated with athletic teams shall be submitted to the Director of Athletics or his/her designee.
+All other organizations shall submit the required materials to the principal of the building in which the activity is organized or his/her designee.

 4. A copy of an annual accounting of the organization’s revenues and expenditures or evidence that such accounting is in process shall be submitted to the district’s Director of Athletics, building principal or other appropriate administrator no later than September 30th of each year for the prior year’s activities.
 Complete financial statements should be presented, when available.
 The annual accounting of actual expenditures and revenues may be performed by an independent auditor or by a committee of organization members other than the designated/elected officers for that school year.